gyxxyg/yongxinguo/_pages/about.md

   - /about.html
 ---

-I'm a fourth-year PhD student in the Chinese University of HongKong, Shenzhen.
-Prior to that, I recieved my Bachelor of Engineering degree from Nankai University, College of Software Engineering.
+I'm a fourth-year PhD student at the Chinese University of Hong Kong, Shenzhen, under the supervision of Prof. [Xiaoying Tang](https://sse.cuhk.edu.cn/en/faculty/tangxiaoying).
+I'm also co-supervised (remotely) by Prof. [Tao Lin](https://tlin-taolin.github.io/) at Westlake University.
+Prior to this, I received my Bachelor of Engineering degree from the College of Software Engineering at Nankai University.
+Currently, I'm a research intern at Tencent PCG.

 ### Research Interests

-- Learning in Non-stationary and Heterogeneous Environments;
+- Learning in Non-stationary and Heterogeneous Environments (2020 - 2023, at CUHKSZ);
   - Federated Learning;
   - Domain Generalization and Adaptation;
   - Distributed Optimization;
-- Training and Inference Efficiency of Transformer Models;
+- Training and Inference Efficiency of Transformer Models (2023 - present, at CUHKSZ);
   - Mixture of Experts
-- Multi-Modal Large Language Models;
+- Multi-Modal Large Language Models (2024 - present, at Tencent PCG);
   - Video Temporal Grounding;
   - Video Captioning;
   - Any-Modal to Any Modal Models;